bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="What is a Library, Anyway?" />
 </p>

-In programming, a library is just a file with a bunch of functions in it.
+<p>In programming, a library is just a file with a bunch of functions in
+it.
 Or it could be multiple files that you link up to your project.
 In this case, you link them into your HTML file and then you can just use those functions.
 If you&apos;re not familiar with a lot of programming and